Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
-It is not the most appropriate approach because it uses SparkListener to log job information and CloudWatch to record job-specific metrics.
-While CloudWatch provides visualization capabilities, it may not be as flexible as Prometheus in terms of analysis and integration with other systems.

 &nbsp;&nbsp;&nbsp;&nbsp;A. is correct.
 It is the most appropriate approach for configuring alerting and storage to monitor and log production jobs, including recording logged metrics.
 The custom log4j appender writes the job logs to a Kafka topic, and a Kafka consumer can be configured to send alerts to the designated individuals or teams when a job fails or has an error.
 Spark metrics can be used to record job-specific metrics such as CPU usage, memory usage, and disk I/O, and write them to a Prometheus database for monitoring and analysis.
 This approach allows for integrating different tools and systems, giving the company a comprehensive view of job performance and quickly addressing any issues.

 &nbsp;&nbsp;&nbsp;&nbsp;B. is incorrect.
 It is not the most appropriate approach because it relies on the Spark monitoring UI to log job information and Azure Blob Storage to store the logs.
 While Azure Monitor can be used to monitor job-specific metrics, it may not be as flexible as Prometheus in terms of analysis and visualization.

+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
+It is not the most appropriate approach because it uses SparkListener to log job information and CloudWatch to record job-specific metrics.
+While CloudWatch provides visualization capabilities, it may not be as flexible as Prometheus in terms of analysis and integration with other systems.

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 It is not the most appropriate approach because it uses the Databricks Logging API to log job information and Google Cloud Storage to store the logs.
 While Stackdriver can be used to monitor job-specific metrics, it may not be as flexible as Prometheus in terms of analysis and visualization

-**Question 13: Testing and Deployment On a Databricks cluster, a data engineer must install a new Python package.
+**Question 13:  A Data engineer must install a new Python package.
 The package depends on several things, one of which is a library that is not part of the default Databricks runtime environment.
 Despite the engineer's best efforts, the package installation using the databricks-connect method failed due to unresolved dependencies.
 What is the best course of action to fix this problem and complete the package installation?**

 Options: